AG1 Review: Does it live up to the hype?

 The top three ingredients in AG1’s “Alkaline, Nutrient-Dense Raw Superfood Complex” are organic spirulina, lecithin, and organic apple powder.
 Along with multiple vitamins, spirulina contains C-phycocyanin, which appears to have antioxidant, anti-inflammatory, and cholesterol-lowering qualities, among others.
 Spirulina is a common addition in greens powder, and it can be found in Amazing Grass, Nested Naturals, and Bloom’s greens.

-AG1’s lecithin is derived from soy, and while more research is needed, it appears to have the potential to reduce LDL (“bad”) cholesterol.
+AG1’s lecithin is derived from soy, and while more research is needed, it appears to have the potential to reduce low-density lipoprotein (LDL or “bad”) cholesterol.
 Additionally, eating a bit of apple before a meal appears to improve blood sugar in patients with and without impaired glucose tolerance, and dried apple peel powder may benefit aging joints.

 Plant extracts and antioxidants (2,732mg)